 - Sliders prey on women and unlocked vehicles at gas stations.

-- Sliders want to snatch purses, wallets, cell phones, laptops.
+- Sliders want to snatch purses, wallets, cell phones, and laptops.

 - Gas station security flaw creates this opportunity for thieves.

 - The family security plan removes this opportunity from sliders.